Bali rice terraces in Ubud at dawn with mist rising from the jungle valley

 9.3Location

-Why for a wellness retreat — Tanah Gajah is the smallest hotel on this list — twenty villas only — and the most art-collection-driven.
+Why for a wellness retreat: Tanah Gajah is the smallest hotel on this list, twenty villas only, and the most art-collection-driven.
 The property is the family home of Hendra Hadiprana, the founder of the eponymous Indonesian design firm, and operates as a Relais & Châteaux member.
-The five-hectare estate …
+The five-hectare estate keeps lotus ponds, open rice-field views, and the Hadiprana art and antique collection threaded through every villa.
+Twenty keys mean the spa never queues, dining is quietly excellent, and the mood is connoisseur calm rather than programme-driven healing.

 Best room: The Estate Villa (the five-bedroom Hadiprana family residence, available for buy-out) or a Pool Villa.